This website uses cookies. You can select what type of cookies to allow. Read more about cookies and what they are used for.

 The nomination process is simple.
 If you know a young person who fits the description above, we invite you to send their name and a short motivation to ambassaden.canberra-events@gov.se no later than Monday, 31 March 2025.

-In addition to receiving official diplomas, the recipient will be invited to represent Australia at the official award ceremony in Stockholm, Sweden, on August 27, 2025, during Raoul Wallenberg Remembrance Day.
+In addition to receiving official diplomas, potential recipients will be invited to represent Australia and New Zealand at the official award ceremony in Stockholm, Sweden, at the end of August 2025, in connection to Raoul Wallenberg Remembrance Day.

 Key Dates